-Ready to hit the beach outside of Barcelona?
+Ready to hit the beach near Barcelona but beyond the city shores?
 Hop on the train or take advantage of a car if you've got one and visit these seaside paradises in Catalonia.

 Top 5 beaches to get to by train

 Just some 30 minutes by train from Barcelona, this beach is between the old town and the port in Sitges, nestled in a neighbourhood with a history as a fishing village.
 It's a family beach frequented by locals, with more than 200 metres of coastline.
 From your spot on the sand you can take in magnificent views of the old town, located on a small hill overlooking the Mediterranean.
 The beach offers an array of services and is adapted for disabled visitors.

 Located at the northern part of the nearby town Sant Pol de Mar, this beach runs parallel to the train tracks and the N-II motorway.
 The beach is 750 metres of coarse golden sand that narrows as it goes eastward.
 Located above the highway are the Roman ruins of Morer, a centre of wine production from the first century.
 The beach is equipped with showers, a Red Cross station, drinking fountains, and wooden walkways for the physically disabled.

 This clothing-optional beach is located in a secluded corner on the south end of Sitges, where you'll find both the Platja de l’Home Mort and the Platja de Roses.
 The two beaches are separated by a small rocky ravine and an open bay that draws winds to the area.
 The combined length of both beaches is around 300 metres but never exceeds more than 10 metres in width.
 The waters aren't very deep and the seabed is made up of small rocks and sand.
 There is a 'chiringuito' (snack bar) and a terrace, with chaise longues and umbrellas available for rent.